-Since 2014, our sailing programme has inspired 300 students from an inner-city London school (Greig City Academy) to transform their lives through sailing.
+Since 2014, the GCA sailing programme has inspired over 300 students from an inner-city London school to transform their lives through sailing.

 Students have been introduced to sailing and pursued it to different levels from dinghies to inshore and offshore racing.
 They have developed resilience, confidence and a new level of aspiration.

-2. Establish the Scaramouche Sailing Trust as an effective, independent charity.
+2. Establish the Scaramouche Sailing Trust as an independent charity.

-3. Pilot ways of working with other state schools across the country.
+3. Explore ways of supporting other state schools and sailing bodies